iceman-sudo24/SSDSecureWebProject/README.md

 # Secure Microservice-Based Web Application

 A Django-based secure web application following OWASP Top 10, OWASP ASVS, and NIST SSDF guidelines.
+This is the second repository made for this project due to issues with the previous repository in terms of proper conventions and the learning process.

 ## Architecture